 Individual protection 2016

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of proposed legislation, which may change.28 July 2016
+They are based on our understanding of legislation at the date of publication.28 July 2016

 The standard lifetime allowance (SLA) reduced from £1.25m to £1m on 6 April 2016.
 Two new fund protection options were introduced on the same date to offer some transitional protection for people who think they will be affected by the SLA reduction.
 These are fixed protection 2016 (FP2016) and individual protection 2016 (IP2016).
 These FAQs look at the IP2016 option.
 There is a separate FAQ page covering FP2016.